nrfconnect/ncs-zigbee/docs/samples/ncp/README.rst

 The bootloader support in the NCP sample for the ``nrf54l15dk/nrf54l15/cpuapp`` board target depends on the `Serial communication setup`_:

 * If you use the default UART serial communication channel, bootloader support is not enabled, but you can enable `MCUboot`_.
-* If you select `Communication through USB`_, `MCUboot`_ is enabled by default.

 MCUboot
 -------

-When you select `Communication through USB`_, MCUboot is built with support for a single application slot, and it uses the USB DFU class driver to allow uploading of the image over USB.

 If you want to use the default UART serial communication channel, set the ``CONFIG_BOOTLOADER_MCUBOOT`` Kconfig option to enable MCUboot.
-To use the same MCUboot configuration as in `Communication through USB`_, you need to provide MCUboot with the Kconfig options included in the :file:`sysbuild/mcuboot_usb.conf` file.
 See `Image-specific variables`_ in the |NCS| documentations to learn how to set the required options.

-MCUboot with the USB DFU requires a larger partition.
-To increase the partition, define the :makevar:`PM_STATIC_YML_FILE` variable that provides the path to the :file:`pm_static_<board>_<suffix>.yml` static configuration file for the board target of your choice.
-This is done automatically when building the sample with the ``-DFILE_SUFFIX=<suffix>`` flag.

 For instructions on how to set these additional options and configuration at build time, see `Providing CMake options`_ and `Configuring and building`_ in the |NCS| documentation.